Paddywc/milestone-project-2/README.md

 ## Testing
 All code used on the site has been tested to ensure that everything works as expected.
-Site viewed and tested on the following browsers:
+The app has been viewed and tested on the following browsers:
-    * Google Chrome
+-  Google Chrome
-    * Mozilla Firefox
+-  Mozilla Firefox
-    * Safari
+-  Safari
-    * Microsoft Edge
+-  Microsoft Edge

 ### Unit Tests
 Unit tests can be found in [mapspecs.js](https://github.com/Paddywc/milestone-project-2/blob/master/static/specs/mapspecs.js).
 To enable or disable these unit tests, comment in/out the Jasmine framework script in the head, and the mapspecs script at the bottom, of the [index.html file](https://github.com/Paddywc/milestone-project-2/blob/master/index.html)